gurrrrrrett3/mm-api/README.md

 # mm-api
-A simple Demo API to interact with plan on the MetaMechanics server
+A full API to interact with plan on the MetaMechanics server

 # Building
 Clone, and run `npm run init`